Jump ahead to your favorite adventure:

 Vietnam: Ha Long Bay and Cat Ba

 Cat Ba and Ha Long Bay aren't just good for kayaking, they're perfect spots to rock climb as well -- sometimes both in the same go.
-When I head back to Vietnam this March, I'll be doing a day-long kayaking and rock climbing tour.
 A UNESCO World Heritage site, these limestone cliffs formed over 500 million years ago!
 Ha Long Bay and Cat Ba are also one of the best places for deep water soloing in the world.

 Laos: Vang Vieng and Luang Prabang